The Todd Benefits Group, Inc.

 MississippiCreditIndividual tax credit equal to 25% of the premium for a qualified LTCI policy, with a maximum credit of $500.
 A credit is not permitted to any premiums that were deducted in arriving at taxable income.
 Unused tax credit may not be carried forward.

 MissouriDeductionIndividual tax deduction for premiums paid for an LTCI policy that are non-reimbursed and not included in itemized deductions.
-Policy does NOT have to be tax qualified.
+Policy does NOT have to be tax qualified, an no cap on deductible premiums.

 NevadaNoneNone